 When I work with parents of ADHD children I use the zip-line analogy.
 Inside the brain of ADHD children are thousands of zip-lines.
 If something is not strong enough to hold their attention they will simply zip-line to something more exciting.
 In years past, we could hold our children’s attention much longer because quite frankly, our world was more boring.
 We did not have everything at our finger tips.
 If we wanted to learn about The Big Dipper we could either look in our textbooks, go to the library or leaf through our handy-dandy encyclopedias and read three to five paragraphs in summary.
 Today we simply type The Big Dipper into our computers and we might as well be standing in the constellation itself.
 We are instantly given pictures, videos, activities and interactive, everything imaginable in seconds.
 Whether we like it or not, this new world is far from boring.
 It is fast, it is innovative, it is creative and it is interesting.

 This technology burst has created all sorts of change.
 Our transportation is safer, faster and more efficient.
 Our form of communication is instantaneous.
 Our creativity is endless.
 But our education system, for the most part, has not changed.
-Don’t get me wrong, there are amazing teachers, but they are up against an archaic education system.
-Children are expected to sit in their chairs for hours listening to teachers lecture about things we have been teaching for years.
+Don’t get me wrong, there are amazing teachers!
+I started my career as a teacher and I work alongside them every day, but they are up against an archaic education system.
+In many schools, children are expected to sit in their chairs for hours listening to teachers lecture about things we have been teaching for years.
 Not only that, we expect this to happen at a younger age.
 When our kindergartners should be outside running, playing and exploring, we are expecting them to sit while writing letters and numbers.
 We have taken away recess, physical education and the arts.
 We send children home with hours of mindless homework and wonder why we see behavior problems.
 For a child that does not have ADHD this might seem boring, but it is doable.
 They fit into the box and while it might be dark and mindless, they learn to live with it.
 That is not the case with an ADHD brain.

 As children with ADHD try to sit and listen to their teacher, it will not take long for them to zip-line somewhere else if what they are 'learning’ is not interesting.
 If Mrs. Jones is lecturing about the War of 1812 and Joey does not care about the War of 1812, Joey will zip-line to something he finds more exciting.
 He might begin doodling his latest invention.
 He might begin tapping his pencil as he daydreams about creating a tree fort.
 Or, he might be wondering how far he can flick the paperclip on his desk using his left hand instead of his right.
 All is good until in the distance he hears his name being called, “Joey, Joey, Joey!
 What are you doing?
 What did I just say?
 You need to pay attention.
 You need to try harder!”
 Joey has absolutely no idea what Mrs. Jones just said.
 He zip-lined away long ago.